EDS220-Fall2021-org/Homework-2/README.md

 - Usability for high spatial resolution applications

 Give some examples of user groups who might benefit most from application of this information, and some examples of areas where the data might be most relevant.

+### 4. Prepare dataset overview for class presentation
+Prepare a brief (~3-4 minute) presentation for class Wednesday, November 3 summarizing the results of part 1-3 above!